 How Did This Happen?

 The Malton and Norton Heritage Centre is the home of the Woodhams Stone Collection, a local history collection based in the small North Yorkshire market towns of Malton and Norton.
 The collection is the life’s work of Sid Woodhams and John Stone who have both generously donated these items to the town so they can be made accessible to the general public.
-See our introductory video with Sid and John can tell you better than we can as to how this all started.
+Sid and John can tell you better than we can as to how this all started.
 Artefacts from local businesses, printed matter associated with businesses and social events in Malton, Norton and Old Malton with the focus on the period 1900 - 1960 - but you might find some items are older than that!
 So take a few moments to hear about it in their introductiry video 'in their own words'.

 If you would like to help us generally in preserving the Woodhams Stone Collection for future generations then you can become a Volunteer.
 We're also always looking for volunteers to help us catalogue the collection, design our exhibitions or help us at our social and fundraising events.
 If you have a few hours each week or month, pop in or get in touch via the details at the bottom of this page.
 We also welcome donations, which can be made via the GiftAid scheme - see the bottom of this page to donate by PayPal.

 Have you visited the Malton & Norton Heritage Centre 'Research Notebook?'
 Here you will find information that may help you research aspects of family and local history, particularly in the Victorian and Edwardian period.
 The information has at this stage got a Malton bias due to the fact that we have 'inherited' the information previously made available at www.maltonhistory.info (now retired).